-On April 26, 2017, SEG personnel observed the installation of two test borings using a track-mounted vibratory drilling rig - a GeoProbe 8140 LC - also known as a sonic rig.
+On April 27, 2017, SEG personnel observed the installation of two test borings using a track-mounted vibratory drilling rig - a GeoProbe 8140 LC - also known as a sonic rig.
 A four-inch steel hollow-stem drill string is driven into the soil under high-frequency vibratory loading.
 Standard Penetration Testing (SPT) is then carried out at standard depths for this type of report.
 For this project, we directed the drillers to complete at least one SPT at the surface before drilling commenced to collect N-values for the surficial soils.
-SPTs were then variously carried out at standard depths of 2.5', 5.0', 7.5', 10.0', 12.5' and 15.0'.
+SPTs were then variously carried out at standard depths of 2.5', 5.0', 7.5', 10.0', 12.5' and 15.0', as need based on materials observed in the continuous sample.
 Based on hardness of drilling during advancement of the core barrel, we decided to forego some of the intermediate samples since we would be reviewing a complete sample after drilling was completed and would be able to identify unusual strata within the samples.
 Samples were collected from the SPT split-spoons at the appropriate depths and prepared for storage and removal from the site

-One of the advantages of using the sonic drill rig is that a continuous four-inch diameter sample is collected in the hollow stem drill string as it is advanced.
-The continuous soil sample is then extruded into polyethylene bags and removed from the immediate area of the drill rig.
-The continuous sample can then be examined by cutting the bag open to expose the entire 2.4 to 4-foot sample.
+As noted above, one of the advantages of using the sonic drill rig is that a continuous four-inch diameter sample is collected in the hollow stem drill string as it is advanced.
+The continuous soil sample is extruded into polyethylene bags and removed from the immediate area of the drill rig.
+The continuous sample can then be examined by cutting the bag open to expose the entire one and a half to four-foot sample.
 We were thus able to closely examine the soil profile and to identify bearing soils with unusual precision.
 The borings were advanced to a maximum depth of 16.5 feet below existing grade.
 We understand that standard H-beam penetration for this type of installation is six to eight feet below grade.
 Boring locations are shown on the attached Boring Location Plan (Figure 2) along with the Boring Logs on subsequent pages.
 Please refer to the Boring Logs for detailed descriptions of the site soils.
 A general description of soils and groundwater conditions is provided below.